Mills and Markets in Utah and Vicinity

 Blazzard Lumber Company, Kamas, 435-783-4550.
 Buying spruce and Douglas-fir.
 They employ about thirty people, mostly family, and take the unique approach of using the same labor to log during the summer and saw during the winter.
 (For more info see UFN Summer 2002.)
 Recently they have been sawing Douglas-fir into dimensional lumber for sheds and barns.
 Their products go many places, but mostly to the East.

 Fabrizio Sawmill, Duchesne, 435-848-5686.
 Buying mostly Douglas-fir, but will saw most species.
-Formerly in Hanna, the sawmill is currently being moved to a larger site north of Duchesne.
+Formerly in Hanna, the sawmill is currently built and operating in Duchesne.
 They have purchased a new mill from Meadows Mills in North Carolina that will soon be operational on the new site.
-(For more info see UFN Summer 2001.)
+(For more info see UFN Summer 2001)

 K&D Forest Products, Panguitch, 435-676-8194.
 Buying aspen, pine, spruce.
 Employs up to 30 people, making lumber and log homes.